 There are plenty of tools out there.
 When selecting one for your team, make a list of the features you need the most (e.g., Kanban board, chat feature, calendar, etc) and pick one accordingly.

-For office productivity, there are plenty of apps and browser plugins that can do anything from fine-tuning the way you use email or manage distractions.
+For office productivity, there are plenty of apps and browser plugins that can do anything from fine-tuning the way you use email and eliminate distractions.

 35) Support Productive Practices In The Workplace